 How to Copy Output of Commands in a Linux Terminal to X Selection or Clipboard

-is a tool to copy the copy the output of commands from a command line in a terminal to X selection or clipboard.
+xclip is a tool to copy the copy the output of commands from a command line in a terminal to X selection or clipboard.
 It connects the command line interface and the X selections (clipboard) and is a very useful tool.
-For example, processing some text in vim in a terminal and then copying it to the browser will be easily handled by xclip
+For example, processing some text in vim in a terminal and then copying it to the browser will be easily handled by xclip.

 There are lots good documents and tutorials on the Web including xclip man page, this tutorial and this one.
 I just give two very common use cases with the command examples.
 Make sure you have already installed it.
-On Fedora Linux, you can install it by # yum install xclip
+On Fedora Linux, you can install it by # yum install xclip.

 Copying a file (file.txt)’s content to the other X applications